microsoftgraph/ios-objectivec-profile-picture-sample/Readme.md

 #Microsoft Graph SDK Profile Picture Sample for iOS

-This sample is a lightweight project for working with profile pictures in Microsoft Graph, a unified endpoint for accessing data, relationships and insights that come from the Microsoft Cloud.
+This sample is a lightweight iOS project for working with profile pictures in Microsoft Graph, a unified endpoint for accessing data, relationships and insights that come from the Microsoft Cloud.
 It shows how to connect and authenticate to the service, and then call user photo APIs through the [Microsoft Graph SDK for iOS](https://github.com/microsoftgraph/msgraph-sdk-ios).

 ![Profile Picture Workflow](Images/ProfileWorkflow.jpg)